jg75/dfsmpy/README.md

     "validStates": set(),
     "acceptedStates": set(),
     "finalStates": set(),
-    "transition": lambda context, event: state
+    "transition": lambda state, context, event: new_state }
-}
 ```

 ##### Initial Context

-An optional dictionary, which can be used to share information between states and
+An optional dictionary, which can be used to share information between states
-updated during state transitions.
+and updated during state transitions.

 ##### Alphabet